-Reciprocal certification shall be issued upon request to Wisconsin residents currently certified by an entity whose certifications are accredited by IFSAC and/or ProBoard.
+Reciprocal certification shall be issued upon request to Wisconsin residents (or those in a current Wisconsin application/hiring process) who have an accredited IFSAC and/or ProBoard certification.

-Fire and Emergency Services Instructor reciprocity shall only be granted to individuals whose certifications are accredited by IFSAC and/or ProBoard who have obtained certification or recertification within the prior five years.
-Students whose accredited Fire and Emergency Services Instructor certification from another state has expired shall follow the same two-year challenge process as Wisconsin Fire and Emergency Services Instructors.
+Fire and Emergency Services Instructor (NFPA 1041) reciprocity shall only be granted to individuals whose certifications are accredited by IFSAC and/or ProBoard who have obtained certification or recertification within the prior five years.
+If a certification is more than 5 years from issuance date, students must provide documentation as noted in the renewal section.
+Students whose accredited Fire and Emergency Services Instructor certification from another state has expired shall follow the same challenge process as Wisconsin Fire and Emergency Services Instructors.

-Fire Investigator reciprocity shall only be granted to individuals whose certifications are accredited by IFSAC and/or ProBoard who have obtained certification or recertification within the prior five years.
+Fire Investigator (NFPA 1033) reciprocity shall only be granted to individuals whose certifications are accredited by IFSAC and/or ProBoard who have obtained certification or recertification within the prior five years.
 Reciprocity certification will carry the incoming certification date to maintain the renewal cycle.

-Requests for reciprocity shall be submitted by the individual requesting reciprocity and must have been received through a testing process to include both a written and practical exam, and not a grandfathering or historical recognition process.
-Submittal shall include:
+Requests shall be submitted by the individual requesting reciprocity (not the hiring agency) and must have been received through an accredited testing process, not a grandfathering or historical recognition process.